Read the web. Not the slop.

 | Price | $3.99/mo | $9.99/mo | Free / Premium | Free / $3/mo | Free (self-hosted) | Free (self-hosted) |

-| AI Features | TL;DR summaries | Ghostreader AI | ✗ | ✗ | Auto-tagging | ✗ |
+| AI Features | TL;DR summary + page content capture | Ghostreader AI | ✗ | ✗ | Auto-tagging | ✗ |

 | Open Source | Source-available | ✗ | ✗ | ✗ | ✓ | ✓ |